Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 Is someone at the Door? - Doorbell Notifier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this project on port of the Industrial Digital In 4 Bricklet is connected to a 12V Doorbell.
-The python script prints "Ring Ring Ring!" if someone actuates the doorbell.
+In this project one port of the Industrial Digital In 4 Bricklet is connected to a 12V Doorbell.
+The Python script prints "Ring Ring Ring!" if someone actuates the doorbell.
 You can extend this project such that it will send an SMS or let your phone ring if someone is at your door.
 Be creative!